--A collection of practice assignments, demonstrating effective proofreading and editing skills based on instructor and peer feedback, as well as on the student's own attention to errors in writing.
+-A collection of tasks demonstrating effective proofreading and editing skills based on instructor and peer feedback, as well as on the student's own attention to errors in writing.
 Assignments will include sentence, paragraph, and longer text writing.

--A collection of practice assignments showing effective use of newly introduced grammar, syntax structures, and vocabulary from course content.
+-A collection of tasks showing effective use of newly introduced grammar, syntax structures, and vocabulary from course content.
 Assignments will include sentence, paragraph, and longer text writing.

--At least 2 in-class editing assignments, targeting specific errors in writing.
+-At least 2 in-class editing assessments, targeting specific errors in writing.
 Students will demonstrate mastery of grammar and syntax structure for this and lower levels of ability.

 -At least 1 self-assessment of learning strategies, progress, and classroom skills (to be discussed with the instructor).

 Proofreading and editing skills tasks worth up to 20% (total)

 Tasks on newly introduced grammar and vocabulary worth up to 15% (total)